Multi-Particle Diffusion Limited Aggregation: From to

-\begin{proof}[Proof of Theorem~\ref{thm:mdla}] We start by giving a different construction of \mdla{}.
-The aggregate starts from the origin.
-Each vertex of $\mathbb{Z}^d$ will either be occupied by the aggregate, be occupied by a special type of particle that we will call \emph{hole}, or be unoccupied.
-Each vertex of $\mathbb{Z}^d\setminus\{0\}$ is initially unoccupied, and is assigned a non-negative integer value, which are given by independent random variables having value $i\geq0$ with probability $(1-\mu)^i\mu$.
-Each edge at the boundary of the aggregate is selected at rate 1.
-Whenever an edge $(x,y)$ is selected, where $x$ belongs to the aggregate and $y$ does not, three possibilities may arise.
-If $y$ is unoccupied and the value of $y$ is $0$, then the aggregate occupies $y$.
-If $y$ is unoccupied and the value of $y$ is $i\geq 1$, then the value of $y$ is changed to $i-1$, a particle called a \emph{hole} is born at $y$, the aggregate does not occupy $y$, and the process continues.
-If $y$ is occupied (necessarily by a hole), then nothing happens and the process continues.
-Holes perform continuous time, simple symmetric random walks, independent of the values of the vertices, and obeying the exclusion rule; that is, whenever a hole attempts to jump onto a vertex already occupied by a hole or by the aggregate, the jump is suppressed.
+We give a different representation of \mdla, which we refer to as \emph{\mdla{} with discovery of holes}.
+Each vertex of $\mathbb{Z}^d$ will either be occupied by the aggregate, be occupied by a hole, or be unoccupied.
+As before, the aggregate starts from the origin.
+However, unlike before, each vertex of $\mathbb{Z}^d\setminus\{0\}$ is initially \emph{unoccupied}, and is assigned a non-negative integer value, which is given by an independent random variable having value $i\geq0$ with probability $(1-\mu)^i\mu$.
+This value represents the number of holes that can be born at that vertex.

+More precisely, when the \mdla-clock of an edge $(x \to y)$ rings, a few things may happen. \begin{itemize} \item If $x$ hosts a hole and $y$ is unoccupied, the hole jumps from $x$ to $y$. \item If $x$ belongs to the aggregate, $y$ is unoccupied and the value of $y$ is $0$, then the aggregate occupies $y$. \item If $x$ belongs to the aggregate, $y$ is unoccupied and the value of $y$ is $i\geq 1$, then the value of $y$ is changed to $i-1$, a hole is born at $y$ (so $y$ becomes occupied), and the aggregate does not occupy $y$. \item In any other case, nothing happens. \end{itemize} Note that holes move independently of the values of the vertices, and perform continuous time, simple symmetric random walks (jumping at the time of the \mdla-clocks) obeying the exclusion rule; that is, whenever a hole attempts to jump onto a vertex already occupied by a hole or by the aggregate, the jump is suppressed.
+Note that this process is equivalent to the description of \mdla{} with the dual representation of the exclusion process.
+The only difference is that, instead of placing all holes at time $0$, holes are added one by one as the process evolves.
+More precisely, holes are born as the aggregate tries to occupy unoccupied vertices of value at least $1$.